 Oats are a controversial grain once thought to be a substantial source of gluten.
-Recent research has suggested that oats do not contain the reactive peptide sequence known to be problematic for gluten intolerance, but they’re often grown, processed or stored near wheat and are thought to be contaminated at levels too high to be considered safe for people with Celiac Disease.
-For this reason, Enjoy Life products do not include oats.
+Recent research has suggested that oats do not contain the reactive peptide sequence known to be problematic for gluten intolerance, but they’re often grown, processed or stored near wheat and are thought to be contaminated at levels too high to be considered safe for people with celiac disease.
+For this reason, Enjoy Life Foods products do not include oats.

 The GF/CF Diet